The principal of a registered non-government school must keep a register of enrolments and daily attendances of all children at the school.

 The Education Act 1990 (NSW) requires that the principal of a registered non-government school keep a register of enrolments and daily attendances of all children at the school.

 The attendance registers must be in a form approved by the Minister for Education.
 In 2010, the Minister approved a common code for the attendance registers of all New South Wales schools.
 The codes must be used from the start of the 2012 school year.
 The approved authority for a system may provide specific advice to member schools on the application of the codes.
-The codes for use in either manual attendance registers or electronic attendance registers are published on the websites of the NSW Association of Independent Schools (AIS) and the NSW Catholic Education Commission (CEC).
+The codes for use in either manual attendance registers or electronic attendance registers are published on the websites of the Association of Independent Schools of NSW (AIS) and the NSW Catholic Education Commission (CEC).

 The register of enrolments and/or the register of daily attendances may be maintained in print or electronic form.

 Copies of the information in the register of enrolment and the register of daily attendance should be stored off-site at regular intervals.

 In 2010, under section 25 of the Education Act 1990,the Minister delegated the power to the principal of a non-government school to grant and cancel a certificate of exemption from being enrolled and attending school in certain prescribed circumstances.
 The Minister also delegated this power to the approved authority for a system in certain prescribed circumstances.